How to Install Free SSL with Let's Encrypt on Ubuntu

 sudo systemctl status apache2

-Only one should be active.
+Only one should show as active.
 Install the corresponding Certbot plugin.
-You can install both plugins without issue if you use both web servers on the same machine.
+You can safely install both plugins if you run both web servers on the same machine.

 Obtaining Your First Certificate

-Certbot can handle both certificate issuance and web server configuration automatically.
-For most users, the automatic mode is the right choice.
-It modifies your Nginx or Apache configuration to use HTTPS, sets up the redirect from HTTP to HTTPS, and enables OCSP stapling.
+Certbot can handle certificate issuance and web server configuration automatically.
+For most setups, this automatic mode is the right choice.
+It modifies your Nginx or Apache configuration to use HTTPS, redirects HTTP to HTTPS, and enables OCSP stapling without manual editing.

 For Nginx with automatic configuration: